Immiora/papers/README.md

 ## Deep learning

-This section is difficult to keep up to date with, only the most influential or personally relevant papers are mentioned
+This section is difficult to keep up to date with, only the most influential or personally relevant papers are mentioned.

 <i>Convolutional neural networks</i>
 - [ ] [Recent Advances in Convolutional Neural Networks](https://arxiv.org/pdf/1512.07108.pdf)